Differentiable stratified groupoids and a de Rham theorem for inertia spaces: The inertia groupoid of a proper Lie groupoid as a differentiable stratified groupoid

-It is straightforward to verify that a weak equivalence $f\co\sfG\to\sfH$ of proper Lie groupoids induces a weak equivalence $\inertia{\sfG}\to\inertia{\sfH}$ given by the restriction of $f_1$ to the loop spaces.
+It is straightforward to verify that a weak equivalence $f = (f_0, f_1) \co\sfG\to\sfH$ of proper Lie groupoids induces a weak equivalence $\inertia{\sfG}\to\inertia{\sfH}$ given by the restriction of $f_1$ to the loop spaces.
 In particular, because the stratification of $\inertianull{\sfG}$ is defined in terms of slices for $\sfG$, and the representation of the isotropy group on a slice is Morita invariant, the stratification of $\inertianull{\sfG}$ is obviously the pullback of the stratification of $\inertianull{\sfH}$ via $f_1$.
 Moreover, as the stratification of the inertia space $|\inertia{\sfG}|$ can be defined locally in terms of the actions of isotropy groups on slices, it is as well Morita invariant.
 This means that the isomorphism between $|\inertia{\sfG}|$ and $|\inertia{\sfH}|$ from Proposition \ref{prop:MoritaHomeo} is an isomorphism of differentiable stratified spaces.
 We summarize these observations in the following.

 \begin{theorem} Let $\sfG$ be a proper Lie groupoid.
-Then the inertia groupoid $\inertia{\sfG}$ is a proper differentiable stratified groupoid fulfilling Whitney's condition B. Moreover the inertia groupoid $\inertia{\sfG}$ is locally translation and satisfying the local contractibility hypotheses.
-Finally, the inertia space $|\inertia{\sfG}|$ inherits from $\inertianull{\sfG}$ via the canoncial projection $\pi:\inertianull{\sfG} \to |\inertia{\sfG}|$ a stratification also fulfilling Whitney's condition B. \end{theorem}
+Then the inertia groupoid $\inertia{\sfG}$ is a proper reduced structurally (b)-regular differentiable stratified groupoid.
+Moreover the inertia groupoid $\inertia{\sfG}$ is sliceable and satisfies the local contractibility condition.
+Finally, the inertia space $|\inertia{\sfG}|$ inherits from $\inertianull{\sfG}$ via the canonical projection $\pi:\inertianull{\sfG} \to |\inertia{\sfG}|$ a Whitney (b)-regular stratification. \end{theorem}